soundpress/RulesOfNYC/docs/c07/index.rst

    (1) Any person storing or causing or permitting any person to store waste containing asbestos in a quantity greater than or equal to 50 cubic yards shall:

-      (i) keep or cause to keep at the storage site a record of each examination required by § 8-04(a)(2), made contemporaneously with each such examination and signed by the individual who performed each such examination;
+      (i) keep or cause to keep at the storage site a record of each examination required by 16 RCNY § 8-04(a)(2), made contemporaneously with each such examination and signed by the individual who performed each such examination;

       (ii) make available or cause this record to be made available to the Commissioner at his request; and